Offers get rescinded rarely, but usually for a good reason. In most cases, consider it a blessing in disguise. Here, we explain how to handle it.

 In COVID-19, we're seeing companies re-shuffling priorities virtually, and sometimes you might be at the finish line when the offer is pulled.
 In fact, I've even spoken with people who even signed and were about to start when the offer disappeared.
 It sucks, it's not fair - but it's better to find a company who can afford you and your growth from the beginning.

 All states (except for Montana) have something called employment-at-will.
 This means both you and your employer can terminate the contract with no reason given at any time.
 There are two things here I want you to know:

 Every job offer contract comes with "contingencies".
 These are loopholes your employer puts in to be able to terminate the contract with no recourse.
 For instance, if you fail a criminal background check or credit check or have issues with your references - this makes it easy for you to lose your contract even if you signed already.

 (If adverse action is taken against you based on your credit report, you are entitled to a free copy of the report that was used.
 Please take advantage of that)

 If there is something in your background that can be an issue - speak up.
 Most commonly in tech, we see candidates feel insecure about not attending college and sometimes even purchasing a fake degree (the dark web is not your friend) or claiming they graduated when they dropped out.
-Please rest assured that no one cares if you graduated if you're a gifted engineer or data scientist or if you've already had some career accomplishments.
-You're only screwing yourself over by lying.
+If you're a gifted engineer or data scientist, or if you've already had some career accomplishments, rest assured that no one cares if you graduated.
+You're only hurting yourself by lying.
 It's truly not worth it.

-Lastly - your job offer and your employment contract are usually two different things at a larger company ( may be the same at a startup).
+Lastly - your job offer and your employment contract are usually two different things at a larger company (this may be the same at a startup).
 Be wary of that.